Effect-TS/infra/README.md

 - [Nix](https://nixos.org/download.html)
 - [direnv](https://direnv.net/)

+If you use `nix` and `direnv` on your host machine, then all required tooling and packages will be automatically installed for you in your development shell.

 ## Directory Structure

+### NixOS

 The directory structure of this project is optimized for sharing configuration as much as possible.

-### NixOS

 The `/hosts` directory contains all systems that are managed by NixOS.
 Each host has its own directory (with the same name as the machine's hostname).